 Another charming neighborhood not to be missed is Harbor Town.
 Located on the river across from Downtown Memphis, it offers shopping, dining, playgrounds, walking trails, town squares and beautiful views!
 Adjacent to the Mississippi River Park and Wolf River Greenway, it’s also within walking distance of the Bass Pro Shop Pyramid, as well as Mud Island.
 Its Main Street has many shopping and dining designations that are not be missed as well.

 Located at the corner of Cooper and Young, this Midtown neighborhood has become a destination for art, culture and cuisine in Memphis.
 Home to some of the hottest restaurants in Memphis, its also drawn many creative businesses to the area.
 If you happen to visit during the month of September, you may come during the Cooper Young Festival.
-The festival is in its 30th year and offers live music, art and craft booths and food vendors.

 Let’s be honest, trolley rides are fun for both kids and adults!
 The Memphis Trolley System offers rides for $1, so this is definitely a fun and affordable way to sightsee and get around the city.
 Be sure to pay attention to the schedule each day as it changes on Friday, Saturday and Sunday.
 There are three different lines to take you to different areas of Memphis.
 It’s very user friendly and when in doubt, ask a local!